-- (a) an analogue to digital conversion with at least 12 bit accuracy at full scale; - (b) a sampling rate of at least 3000 samples per second (i.e. 3 kHz) for up to 10 seconds unless otherwise approved by the Network Service Provider, - (d) departure from linearity of no more than 0.1% in the slope of normalised output versus input.
+- (a) an analogue to digital conversion with at least 12 bit accuracy at full scale; - (b) a sampling rate of at least 3000 samples per second (i.e. 3 kHz) for up to 10 seconds unless specified otherwise; - (d) departure from linearity of no more than 0.1% in the slope of normalised output versus input.
 Normalised means value/full range value; and - (e) DC offset errors not greater than 0.05% of full scale in the analogue circuitry.